The Susan Crown Exchange (SCE) staff and board are not alone in our concern about...

 For more information, please visit: http://bit.ly/SCEDLChallenge2017

-The Challenge will bring together a community of afterschool programs, along with an evaluation team, human resource professionals, and digital product developers and distributors to explore what it means to be a prepared and skilled 21st century citizen.
+The SCE’s Digital Learning Challenge brings together a community of afterschool programs, along with an evaluation team, human resource professionals, and digital product developers and distributors to explore what it means to be a prepared and skilled 21st century citizen.
 The initiative will unpack the practices and programs of top afterschool organizations that support teens as they build, produce, and remix media, and how these activities connect to opportunities and obstacles faced beyond the program.
-We will be studying how the work is done, in differing contexts, with different sets of challenges, and how success was achieved navigating all of these factors.
+We are studying how the work is done, in differing contexts, with different sets of challenges, and how success was achieved navigating all of these factors.

 Each program partner has similar qualities: exemplar programs using digital tools for learning, and serving youth ages 13-18 in afterschool settings.
 Each focuses on skill growth by working with youth to create and connect hands-on learning experiences to life, work and play beyond the program.
 Each program partner serves an urban population (a challenge we hope to address in future grantmaking).
 However, each program partner differs in how it defines 21st century skills, the tools used, and program model, all of which are based on the unique community context.

 Uniquely positioned, each partner has identified a set of skills – digital, social and emotional, and civic that are most valuable for the youth based on the demands of each community.
 Prescient in the program design, organizational leadership also understands that in a world where technology is changing how we work, digital media skills are a critical vehicle for teens to develop in-demand workforce skills.
 Many, if not all, have partnered with local employers and other organizations to create economic pathways through project-based training, networking opportunities, and paid apprenticeships.
 Due to this, the Challenge is also exploring the changing nature of work and the role of digital media and informal learning environments in equipping youth with skills needed to thrive as professionals in the workforce.